danStich/anadrofish/README.md

 `inst/data/` Example dataset for `README.md`.
 Included in `.Rbuildignore`.

-`man/` Help files and documentation, example figures for readme
+`man/` Help files and documentation, example figures for README.md

 `R/` R functions in scripts